betaluis/whatapp-chat/refNotes.md

         onClick={() => signOut(auth)};

-- When the user clicks the `SidebarButton` that says "Start a new chat", the `createChat` function should be envoked.
+- When the user clicks the `SidebarButton` that says "Start a new chat", the `createChat` function should be invoked.
 Create the function, but it's a placeholder for now until we get the authentication and database working.

 - `createChat()` function should prompt a message asking the user to type in the email that they want to send a message to.
 This value will be stored in a variable called `input`. **If there is no input, return null.**
-    - Two things objectives with this function:
+    - Two objectives with this function:
         1. Check if the chat already exists.
         2. Validate that the email entered is valid.
     - Just add comments as placeholders and we'll come back to this.